felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

   - The `print` function displays data we want to see in the _Max_ console window.
 In this case, `print` is instructed to display `"hello world"`.
 - **Parentheses**:
   - Parentheses `( )` are used to enclose the arguments (i.e., _inputs_ or _parameters_) that you pass to a function.
 In this case, the `print` function is being passed one argument: the symbol `"hello world"`.
-  - The parentheses indicate that you are calling the function and providing the data it needs to perform its task.
-If you omit the parentheses or leave a space after the function name (i.e., `print`), the function won’t execute.
+  - The parentheses indicate that you are calling (i.e., executing) the function and providing the data it needs to perform its task.
+If we omit the parentheses or leave a space after the function name (i.e., `print`), the function won’t execute.
 - **The** `"hello world"` **symbol**:
   - Text inside double quotes (`"`) is called a symbol.
   - Symbols represent textual data.
-You’ll use them often in _bell_ for structuring data, specifying file paths, and more.
+You’ll use them often in _bell_ for structuring and accessing data, labeling things, specifying file paths, and more.
     > If you have prior programming experience, a symbol would be, roughly speaking, the _bell_ equivalent of a _string_ datatype in languages like _C_, _Java_, _Python_, and others.
 - **Code structure**:
   - A single line of _bell_ code can execute an entire command.
 In this example, the `print` function is a command that directly interacts with the _Max_ console to display the desired output.
 - **Semicolons?**:

   - If you've done some programming in the past, you probably noticed that there’s no semicolon (`;`) at the end of this line.
 In the current version of _bell_, semicolons are used at the end of every statement, **except for the very last line**.
-Since our code is only a single line, we don't use semicolons yet.
-We'll discuss this in more detail later on.
+Since our code is only a single line, we skip the semicolons (don't worry, we'll discuss this in more detail later).

   > The _no-semicolon-at-the-end_ rule is likely to go away in the next version release of _bell_, making it much more similar to other programming languages.
-As you'll notice, forgetting this rule will be a common mistake in your code, so always check your code.
+As you start writing _bell_ code, you'll realize that forgetting this rule is a common mistake to make, so always check your code.

 ## Running the Program